AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         milliseconds) that is allowed for
+                                        sending blocks to a keosd provider for signing --subjective-account-max-failures (=3)
+                                        Sets the maximum amount of failures
+                                        that are allowed for a given account.
-                                        sending blocks to a keosd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources --produce-time-offset-us arg (=0)     offset of non last block producing time
+  --greylist-account arg                account that can not access to extended
+                                        CPU/NET virtual resources
+  --produce-time-offset-us arg (=0)     offset of non last block producing time